patelmeet1009/soldpress/readme.txt

 To help DDFTM clients to prepare their systems for receiving live data, a service is available which provides a wide variety of sample data.
 A small set of property, office and agent is available from this service, but it will be updated regularly to provide a true representation of the data flows clients can expect when receiving live data.

-There is no need to register before accessing the sample RETS server, since access is provided through a shared, public set of credentials

 * Username 		: CXLHfDVrziCfvwgCuL8nUahC
 * Password		: mFqMsCSPdnb5WO1gpEEtDCHH